- 11.8–14.2 in

 © René Corado / WFVZ

 Pigeons peck at food on the ground and drink by placing their bill in water, using it like a straw.
 When threatening a rival, pigeons may bow and coo, inflating their throat and walking in a circle.
 A male pigeon courts his mate by bowing, cooing, inflating his throat, and strutting in a circle around the female.
 The pair may preen one another and the male may grasp the female’s bill, regurgitating food as a courtship gesture.
 When ready to mate, the female crouches and the males jumps on her back.
 The male brings one twig or stem at a time to the female to build a nest.
 He incubates the eggs from mid-morning to late afternoon; she takes her turn in late afternoon and overnight to mid-morning.
 Both parents brood the young and feed them by regurgitating a milky liquid secreted by the lining of the birds' crops.

-Rock Pigeons are abundant and widespread, though there has been a small decline in their population since 1966, according to the North American Breeding Bird Survey.
-Partners in Flight estimates a global breeding population of 120 million with 7 percent occurring in the U.S., 2 percent in Canada, and 2 percent in Mexico.
-They rate a 6 out of 20 on the Continental Concern Score and are not on the 2012 Watch List.
+Rock Pigeons are abundant and widespread, so it may come as a surprize to learn that North American populations declined by 45% between 1966 and 2014, according to the North American Breeding Bird Survey.
+Partners in Flight estimates a global breeding population of 120 million with 7% living in the U.S., 2% in Canada, and 2% in Mexico.
+The species rates a 6 out of 20 on the Continental Concern Score.
+Rock Pigeon is not on the 2014 State of the Birds Watch List.
 Rock Pigeons' adaptability and ability to thrive in urban areas has allowed them to disperse into and colonize almost every area of the globe.

 - Johnston, Richard F. 1992.
 Rock Pigeon (Columba livia).
 In The Birds of North America, No. 13 (A. Poole, Ed.).
 The Birds of North America Online, Ithaca, New York.